its-a-maxi/Ft_transcendence/README.md

 _42 Project_

 The project consisted on making a webpage where you could play PONG and which had a chat system, user profiles, friends and ranking included.
 We were demanded to have our backend in NestJS, database in PostgreSQL and our frontend in any ts framework.
-Everything would be mounted with docker-compose.
+Everything built with docker-compose.

 ### Subject